 I’m a therapist.
 I also know what it’s like to have an eating disorder.
 I used to wake up daily hating my body and knowing that I was destroying it.
 I know the obsession with counting calories, eating too much, not eating enough, etc. I know the “crazy”!

 At 25 years old my eating disorder had hijacked my life.
 I was desperate, terrified, and in a lot of pain.
 I could not keep it together.
 The harder I tried to control it, the worse it became.
 Dealing with my eating disorder left my relationships suffering.
-I couldn’t keep commitments, cancelled plans, and could not show up for myself or others.
+I couldn’t keep commitments, canceled plans, and could not show up for myself or others.
 This hindered my romantic relationships as well – the entire relationship would become wrapped up in my eating disorder.

 I didn’t think there was a way out and I truly thought I would die this way.
 I felt shameful, guilty, disgusting, sick, angry, sad etc., and that this disorder was beyond my control.
 I tried to keep it together for my job, family, and friends, but I couldn’t.
 I failed, and depression, anxiety, and desperation set in.
 I finally had to admit that I was out of control and needed help.